Crewing & Cruise Webinars

 Demonstrate leadership.
 Build trust.
 Stay connected.

-Mental health: Learning from having walked a mile in their shoes
+Seafarers' Mental Health: Learnings from walking a mile in their shoes

 Social isolation, restriction of rights and life-style, confinement, dependability on the internet, not being able to celebrate events with friends and family – we've all been subjected to this for over 40 days now.
 For a seafarer, this is normal.
 What have we learned about seafarer mental health while living one-tenth of their lives?
 What will change?

 - Sandra Welch, CEO, Seafarers Hospital Society

 - Rebecca Hayes Mejia, Public Health Manager, Marine Benefits

 - Johan Smith, Wellness at Sea (Sailors' Society)

 - Ben Bailey, Director of Advocacy and Regional Engagement, The Mission to Seafarers